bedrockio/model/README.md

 unique index to the mongo collection itself which is incompatible with soft deletion.

-This package will intercept `unique: true` to create a soft delete compatible validation which will:
+This module will intercept `unique: true` to create a soft delete compatible validation which will:

 - Throw an error if other non-deleted documents with the same fields exist when